 Field trip no. 7 from “Geologic Excursions to the Rocky Mountains and Beyond,” field trip guidebook of the 1996 Annual Meeting of the Geological Society of America.
-Synchronous Oligocene and Miocene Extension and Magmatism Nevada.
-(See SP-44 for a complete set.)
+(SP-44 has the complete set.)
 36 pages.
 Digital PDF download.
 OF-96-04-07D

 From the Introduction:

 The 23- to 13-Ma Caliente and 17- to 12-Ma Kane Springs Wash caldera complexes, the youngest of a series of major silicic magmatic centers that erupted progressively from northerly to southerly locations in the eastern part of the Basin and Range province during the Oligocene and Miocene, recorded synchronous magmatism and extensional tectonism.
 The northernmost and older of the two, the Caliente caldera complex, experienced two episodes of extension synchronous with magmatism.
 As Caliente eruptive products evolved from calc-alkaline magmas (23-17 Ma) to more alkaline bimodal high-silica rhyolitic magmas (15.5-13 Ma), and local basalt flows (12 Ma) outside the caldera complex, the main episode of extension in the Caliente area resulted in north-northwest-striking, right-oblique- and dip-slip faults, subordinate conjugate north-northeast-striking, left-oblique- and dip-slip faults, and concurrent tilting and counter-clockwise vertical-axis rotation.